Skip to content Skip to footer navigation

 How to spot them

-Applying for a TFN is free and can be done through the official ATO website.
 If you're applying for one through a tax agent, check that they're registered with the Tax Practitioners Board.

 How to report a tax scam

-If you receive suspicious communication from the ATO, don't give away any information, click any links or scan any codes.
-Call the ATO on 1800 008 540 to double-check what you're being told.
+If you receive suspicious communication from the ATO, don't give away any information, click any links, scan any codes, download software or open any attachments.

 If you've encountered a scam, report it to the ATO by emailing screenshots of social media posts and accounts or SMS messages to [email protected].
 You can also forward suspicious emails to the same address.